 · experience with the development of coarse-grained models for MD

 When?
-The position will be formally open soon, and the contract should start within the end of 2023, ideally in September or October.
+The position will be formally open soon, and the contract should start ideally in March/April 2024.
 The contract will have a duration of 1+1 years, possibly renewable for a 3rd year.

 Contacts